iugamarian/links/README.md

 Take a small pin and push the button until you hear a single beep (it will beep in about 1 or 2 seconds).

 Now remove the pin (ie; dont push anymore).
-Now, you can login with your default admin userid/password
+Now, you can login with your default admin

-of admin/1234
+userid/password of admin/1234 with the web browser.

 None of your data or settings are lost by doing this!

+Maybe the configuration is corrupted and an over 5 second reset is needed (often I have needed this):

+Wait 1 minute after started, hold reset button, hear 1 beep, wait 5 seconds, hear 1 beep, wait 1 second,

+release reset button, hear 3 short beeps - this is the factory reset mode so wait 3 minutes for it to complete.

+All data will be lost by doing factory reset !

-b) start the NAS, find the ip address, setup and login as admin with web browser
+b) start the NAS, find the ip address, setup and login as admin / 1234 with web browser

-c) copy the full http link address while logged in from the browser into a file
+c) copy the full http link address while logged in from the browser into a text file, save the text file

 d) with XXXXX available from the saved link make this new link and put it in browser and press enter